wodby/docs/1.0/docs/cluster/index.md

 ## Request cluster

 We no longer accept applications for cluster deployments.
-Deployment of scalable managed clusters will be a part of [Wodby 2.0](https://spectrum.chat/wodby/general/were-building-wodby-2-0~9b327966-f125-4f9f-9276-cf2aa9f92bf6), fully automated and available for everyone.
+Deployment of scalable managed clusters is now part of [Wodby 2.0](https://wodby.com/blog/wodby-2), fully automated and available for everyone.